nuvolaris/nuvolaris/docs/DEVEL.md

 Accessing to code stored in your local filesystem can be slow.
 Also you may have other problems, especially with Linux if the user you are using has an uid != 1000, since this is the uid used internally by the container.

 As an alternative you can put code in a docker volume with this alternative procedure, that works for the various `nuvolaris-*` subprojects, but not for the top-level `nuvolaris` project as it uses submodules (not yet supported by VSCode).

-- Fork one of the `nuvolaris-*` repository in your account.
-N
+- Fork one of the Nuvolaris repository in your account.
 - Start VSCode
 - Open the repository in a volume with `F1` | `Remote-Containers: Clone Repositories in a Container Volume`
 - Log in GitHub and select your fork.